Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 You scream into the cosmic void, as if that heartless glob of light might answer back.
 Suddenly, you notice something different about that little light of yours - sometimes it pulses a little slower, then a little faster.
-You'd _never_ have noticed unless your heartrate hadn't gone up - it gave you a sense of _relationality_ towards it!
+You'd _never_ have noticed unless your heartrate hadn't gone up - its pace against the light highlighted the trait!
 Eventually, you gather the cryptic message into the scratch pad of your mind -

     .... . .-.. .-.. --- --..--            .-- --- .-. .-.. -.. -.-.--